Is it better to be a happy pig or a sad Socrates? John Stuart Mill's Utilitarianism is the topic of this episode of Philosophy: The Classics.

 Direct download: Locke2ndT.mp3

-Category:Philosophy: The Classics -- posted at: 12:24am GMT
+Category:Philosophy: The Classics -- posted at: 12:24am BST

 Is a newborn's mind a blank slate?
 What makes you the same person that you were several years ago despite bodily changes?
 These are two central questions that John Locke addressed in his classic work An Essay Concerning Human Understanding.
 Nigel Warburton outlines the key ideas from this book.